 What is the SRLF?

 The Whitman College Sustainability Revolving Loan Fund (SRLF) is a $50,000 line of credit designated for campus improvements that significantly benefit Whitman's sustainability efforts by conserving resources and improving efficiency.
 All loans are expected to generate savings that result in a 100% payback within no more than five years.
+Approximately $10,000 is available each year.
 The SRLF will be replenished through the savings accrued from the implementation of the projects.